YoFirmy/YoFirmy/README.md

 **Hamleys** (October 2014 to March 2018)
 _Toy Expert_

-## Education
-#### Makers Academy (June to September 2021)
-- Primarily used Ruby but also worked with javascript.
-- Also used frameworks/tools such as Ruby on Rails, React.js and Node.js.
-- Learnt to use professional practices such as TDD.
-- Learnt to code as part of a team.

-#### ICMP/K college
-- BA Contemporary Music Performance.
-- Grade: Distinction.
-- Developed skills as a session musician and band leader.
-- Still play/write music today (see [Band of Wizzards](https://soundcloud.com/bandofwizzards/)).

 ## Hobbies
 **Skateboarding:** Skateboarding has taught me resilience.
 In order to learn new tricks I constantly have to put myself at risk of injury, and therefore, further outside of my comfort zone.
 Although skateboarding is a very physical activity, it's biggest challenge is a mental one: Battling with fear, which helps me to better myself in all aspects of life.